eslint/eslint/docs/rules/no-mixed-spaces-and-tabs.md

 # Disallow mixed spaces and tabs for indentation (no-mixed-spaces-and-tabs)

-To ensure code is displayed correctly regardless of the viewer's tab size, this rule enforces only tabs or only spaces may be used for indenting code blocks.
+Most code conventions require either tabs or spaces be used for indentation.
+As such, it's usually an error if a single line of code is indented with both tabs and spaces.

+## Rule Details

+The `no-mixed-spaces-and-tabs` rule is aimed at flagging any lines of code that are indented with a mixture of tabs and spaces.

 The following patterns are considered warnings: